PHPixie/ORM/README.md

 ## Models

-A Model consists of a Repository, Queries and Entities and will usuaully map to a table in a relational database or a document collection in MongoDB.
+A Model consists of a Repository, Queries and Entities and will usually map to a table in a relational database or a document collection in MongoDB.

 * Entity - a single item, stored in the database, e.g. an article